xerk-dot/changelog-generator-frontend/README.md

 - Does the backend logic make sense?
 - Is there evidence of user-centered product design choices?
 - Is it pretty (simple and minimal can be beautiful)?
-- How is the UX from the developer’s perspective?
+- How is the UX from the developer's perspective?
 How easy is it now for them to write a changelog?

 ```